yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

   + share our curriculum on github

 + Museums and Archives
-  + build and offer visualisation tools
+  + build and offer visualization tools
   + collections as interfaces
   + exhibition
   + course projects

-+ Civic organisations
++ Civic organizations
   + collaborative open data projects like hackathons

-+ Policy makers
-  + ...

 + General public
-  + organising the coding sessions
+  + organizing the coding sessions'
+  + presentations by the partners involved
+  + presentations by students and embedded researchers
-  + exhibition
+  + exhibition in Vienna
-  + open projects and challenges
+  + open projects and challenges like hackathons
-  + ...

-+ ...

 ## Uses